10 Must-See Things to Do in Chattanooga for First-Time Visitors

 The winding trails lead through ancient rock formations, lush gardens, and the famous Lover’s Leap.
 Visitors can also explore Fairyland Caverns, where glowing gnome displays bring childhood stories to life.

 This breathtaking spot is perfect for nature lovers and photographers.
 I walked through giant rocks, squeezed through narrow paths, and stepped over smooth stone bridges.
 The air felt fresh, and every turn showed something new.
 There were many tiny waterfalls, hidden caves, and strange rock shapes.
 A wooden bridge swayed under my feet as I looked down at the trees below.
-At the top, I stood at Lover’s Leap, staring out at miles of hills and valleys.
+At the top, I stood at Lover’s Leap, staring at miles of hills and valleys.
 Rock City wasn’t just a place to see but an unforgettable experience.

 2. Tennessee Aquarium